Chuchichachtli/Trec-Covid/README.md

 ###### relevance-data : https://ir.nist.gov/covidSubmit/data/qrels-covid_d5_j0.5-5.txt
 Relevance data 1st column topic-id --  2nd column not relevant -- 3rd column document-id -- 4th column relevancy 0/1/2

+###### result file : query-id Q0 document-id rank score STANDARD

+The field query-id is a alphanumeric sequence to identify the query.
+The second field, with "Q0" value, is currently ignored by trec_eval, just put it in the file.
+The field document-id is a alphanumeric sequence to identify the retrieved document.
+The field rank is an integer value which represents the document position in the ranking, but this field is also ignored by trec_eval.
+The field score can be an integer or float value to indicate the similarity degree between document and query, so the most relevants docs will have higher scores.
+The last field, with "STANDARD" value, is used only to identify this run (this name is also showed in the output), you can use any alphanumeric sequence.

 ### Relevant Papers :